 Grounding Exercises to Relieve Anxiety and Stress

-I often find myself dysregulated, and need to calm down my anxious nervous system.
+I often find myself dysregulated, having thought spirals, and need to calm down my anxious nervous system.
 Grounding exercises are a great way to alleviate this terrible feeling, and get your mind and body to calm down.
-I also find that they can even help with the symptoms of ADHD – when my mind is very restless (and Im not the best at meditating), they slow me back down and help me to regain some focus.
+I also find that they can even help with the symptoms of ADHD – when my mind is very restless (and I’m not the best at meditating), they slow me back down and help me to regain some focus.

 1. Name the Cycle